 Hip fractures will cause pain in your groin area.
 Your pain will increase as you bend and rotate at the hip.
 Pain can vary in severity, but it will probably keep you from bearing any weight on your affected leg or walking.
 If the femur has completely broken, your leg will appear shorter and pointing outward.

-Rupesh Tarwala, MD, a best-rated NYC hip surgeon, will be able to easily diagnose a hip fracture after inquiring about your pain, your medical history, and physically examining your hip.
+Dr. Rupesh Tarwala, MD, a best-rated NYC hip surgeon, will be able to easily diagnose a hip fracture after inquiring about your pain, your medical history, and physically examining your hip.
 An x-ray will capture a clear image of a hip fracture.
-With an X ray image, your Rupesh Tarwala, MD, will see what type of fracture you have and how severe the breakage is.
+With an X ray image, Dr. Tarwala will see what type of fracture you have and how severe the breakage is.

 Hip fractures are rarely treated with solely conservative methods.
 A hip fracture, even if it seems to be in proper position to heal, can easily become displaced.
-To prevent displacement, Rupesh Tarwala, MD, will take frequent follow up x-rays and suggest you stay on bed rest.
-Staying immobile for this long can cause other health complications.
-For this reason, conservative treatment is usually only considered for those not healthy enough to undergo surgery.
-Rupesh Tarwala, MD will be sure to explain your condition thoroughly and prepare you for your surgery so you feel comfortable with your treatment.
-You can be sure that you are in the best hands with our top orthopedic surgeon, as Rupesh Tarwala, MD received extensive training in orthopedic hip surgery in multiple countries under the guidance of top leaders in the orthopedic field.
+To prevent displacement, Dr. Tarwala will take frequent follow up x-rays and suggest you stay on bed rest.
+He will be sure to explain your condition thoroughly and prepare you for your surgery so you feel comfortable with your treatment.
+You can be sure that you are in the best hands, as Dr. Tarwala received extensive training in orthopedic hip surgery in multiple countries under the guidance of top leaders in the orthopedic field.

 Intracapsular Fractures – For fractures that occur in the femoral neck, a single screw, two screws, or single screw and compression plate will be sufficient to keep the bone in place as it heals.
-Rupesh Tarwala, MD, may enter the front and/or back of your hip in order to visualize the joint.
-Dr. Tarwala will then be able to remove damaged tissue and reconstruct damaged acetabulum.
+Dr. Tarwala may enter the front and/or back of your hip in order to visualize the joint.
+He will then be able to remove damaged tissue and reconstruct damaged acetabulum.

 Hip Joint Replacement – It is possible in both elderly and younger patients that complications can cause long term issues after surgery.
-If the head of the femur is damaged, it may prevent an adequate amount of blood from reaching the underlying bone and supportive cartilage, despite its being screwed into place.
+If the head of the femur is damaged, it may prevent an adequate amount of blood from reaching the underlying bone and supportive cartilage, despite being screwed into place.
 If this happens, the cartilage will gradually deteriorate, followed by the bone underneath, causing the joint to destabilize and arthritis to form.
-If Rupesh Tarwala, MD, believes that the femoral head has undergone enough damage that this situation is possible, he will probably suggest a partial or total joint replacement.
-In a partial hip joint replacement, only the ball on the femoral head is replaced with a plastic prosthesis that is cemented into place.
-The need for a joint replacement is higher in elderly patients since older bones are weaker and cartilage is less able to maintain itself.
-A total hip joint replacement will replace both the ball and the socket of the hip bone with plastic and metal prostheses.
+If the femoral head has undergone extensive damage, Dr. Tarwala will probably suggest a partial or total joint replacement.
+In a partial hip joint replacement, only the ball on the femoral head is replaced with a plastic prosthesis.
+A total hip joint replacement, on the other hand, will replace both the ball and the socket of the hip bone with plastic and metal prostheses.

 Intertrochanteric Fractures – These types of fractures are usually simple to manage.
-Your orthopedic hip surgeon, Rupesh Tarwala, MD, will make an incision at the side of your hip.
+Your orthopedic hip surgeon, Dr. Tarwala, will make an incision at the side of your hip.
 A screw inserted into the femur neck will cross the fracture and be stabilized by a metal plate held alongside the femur bone or nail inside the bone.
-With steady physical therapy and regular follow ups with Rupesh Tarwala, MD, this type of fracture should heal in 3-6 months.
+With steady physical therapy and regular follow ups, this type of fracture should heal in 3-6 months.

 Subtrochanteric Fractures – These fractures are typically easier to manage surgically.
-Rupesh Tarwala, MD, will use imaging to determine if screws or plates and nails are best to hold the bone in place during healing.
+Dr. Tarwala will use imaging to determine if screws or plates and nails are best to hold the bone in place during healing.